pona-la/pona-la/content/index.md

 ---
 slug: '/'
-title: 'pona.la, a domain for Toki Pona'
+title: 'pona.la: a domain for Toki Pona'
 description: 'A domain for Toki Pona projects.'
 ---